FuelLabs/fuel-connectors/.changeset/sharp-seas-return.md

 "@fuels/react": minor
 ---

-Add `useSelectNetwork` to allow users to select a network in the connected app.
+Add `useSelectNetwork` to select a network in the connected app.